 National Grant Opportunities

-Here are a few 2018 grant opportunities that may match your needs.
-Click through the links below to read the requirements.
+Here are a few organizations that offer grant opportunities that may match your needs.

 - The Afterschool Alliance is dedicated to raising awareness of the importance of afterschool programs.
 Their website has a funding section that includes updates on available grants, as well as tips on seeking funding for afterschool programs, guides on how to build sustainability, a database on funding sources, and information on the most common sources for finding funding to support programs.